fasttime/JScrewIt/api-doc/interfaces/FeatureAll.md

 #### Remarks

-Available in Internet Explorer and Safari before 10.0.
+Available in Internet Explorer.
 This feature is not available inside web workers.

 ***